 Once the investigation is concluded by either the HGO or the ad hoc panel, the HGO will document the recommended remedies.
 Documentation will be transferred from HGOs rotating out to new appointees, to assure accountability beyond HGO terms and a reference record of repeat offenses.

 Members have the right to appeal identity-based HGO decisions to the DSA National HGO, a staff member vetted and appointed by the National Political Committee.
 Local expulsions for any reason may be appealed to the National Political Committee.

+Section 6.
 Ad Hoc Harassment Grievance Panel

 Panel and Panel Makeup:

 - HGOs may assemble a panel to make disciplinary recommendations on an ad hoc basis, with panel members chosen in line with the individual grievance and per identity traits self-disclosed by volunteer panelists.
 The purpose of the panel is to provide further assistance decision-making on the outcome of grievance cases where the HGO determines the grievance is irresolvable via direct or indirect mediation.

 - The panel will vary based on the specifics of the grievance.
 It is the goal of DSA San Diego to form panels of people who self-identify in similar ways to the aggrieved.
 This is meant to make the person who filed the grievance feel more comfortable, as they know that their case will be heard by people who understand their unique struggles.
 Some of the suggested guidelines for panel selection based on hypothetical harassment scenarios are listed here:

 - Racial harassment 3⁄5 people of color

 - Cishet discrimination 3⁄5 queer voices

 - Disability-based harassment or discrimination, 3⁄5 non abled bodies